-5.11 NRP - Nature Risk Profile
+5.11 S&P NBS - Nature & Biodiversity Solutions

-The Nature & Biodiversity Risk dataset assesses nature-related impacts and dependencies across a company's direct operations that can be applied at the asset, company, and portfolio level.
-The dataset applies the Nature Risk Profile, a new methodology for analysing companies' impacts and dependencies on nature, launched by S&P Global Sustainable1 and the UN Environment Programme (UNEP).
+The S&P Global Sustainable1 Nature & Biodiversity Solutions assesses nature-related impacts and dependencies across a company's direct operations that can be applied at the asset, company, and portfolio level.
+The solutions applies the Nature Risk Profile, a new methodology for analysing companies' impacts and dependencies on nature, launched by S&P Global Sustainable1 and the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC).

-The Nature & Biodiversity Risk dataset supports companies, investors, and entities as they seek to understand, manage, and mitigate exposure of corporates and portfolios to nature-related risks and impacts.
-The dataset is in line with the Taskforce on Nature-related Financial Disclosures (TNFD) LEAP approach and can be leveraged by market participants for more transparent alignment with the TNFD recommendations.
+The Nature & Biodiversity Solutions analyse the direct impacts and dependency risks a company has on nature: supports companies, investors, and entities as they seek to understand, manage, and mitigate exposure of companies and investment portfolios to nature-related risks.
+The methodology is in line with the Taskforce on Nature-related Financial Disclosures (TNFD) LEAP approach and can be leveraged by market participants for more transparent alignment with the TNFD recommendations.